 Absolutely!
-A ministry is reviewed by the Finance Committee each month and presented to the church in summary format each month at our monthly Business Conference on the last Sunday nights of each month.
+A ministry is reviewed by the Finance Committee each month and presented to the church in summary format every other month at our monthly Business Conference on the third Sunday nights of the scheduled month.

-The 2019 / 2020 Proposed Ministry Plan will be ready to be viewed shortly.
+The 2020 / 2021 Proposed Ministry Plan is ready.
 As always, we offer you two options to view.
 Option 1 is the Ministry Plan Flyer which summarizes the ministry plan.
 This option will be available in print.
 Option 2 is a more detailed report of all line items in the ministry plan.
 This option is availbe in the church office or online.